-Any registered California voter may choose to receive an Vote by Mail ballot and vote by mail instead of casting their ballot at their polling place on Election Day.
-The Elections Office must have a signed request in writing for an Vote by Mail ballot in order to mail a ballot to a voter.
+Any registered California voter may choose to receive a vote by mail ballot and vote by mail instead of casting their ballot at their polling place on Election Day.
+The Elections Office cannot mail a vote by mail ballot without a request on file from the voter.
 Ballots may be mailed anywhere in the world.
 To have one-time Vote by Mail status, the voter must apply by mail at least 7 days prior to an election or in person by 8 p.m.
 Election Day.

-Beginning in 2002, California Election Code Section 3201 allows any voter to apply for permanent Vote by Mail voter status.
+Beginning in 2002, California Elections Code Section 3201 allowed any voter to apply for permanent vote by mail voter status.
 The status previously had been available only to voters with certain disabilities.
-Permanent Vote by Mail voters receive a mail ballot for each election rather than having to request on each time.
-California voters can apply for permanent Vote by Mail status through the Elections Office at any time.
+Permanent vote by mail voters receive a mail ballot for each election rather than having to request one each time.
+California voters can apply for permanent vote by mail status through the Elections Office at any time.